clayzar/vue-toasted/README.md

   </a>
  </p>

+## Updated for Vue 3
+Adjusted plugin installation to use Vue 3 specification

 ## Introduction

 Vue Toasted is one of the best toast plugins available for VueJS.
 It's used by VueJS, Laravel, NuxtJS and trusted by many more organizations.
 It's responsive, touch compatible, easy to use, attractive and feature rich with icons, actions, and more!